mamilux/Mi8-Nethunter-Project/README.md

 First on the premise of removing the mandatory encryption of data partition, back up your existing boot.img and dtbo.img and flash magisk, then swipe the kernel package into twrp and restart it.
 Second enter your system, install kali chroot and reboot.

-If you want to use HID,you should run `setprop sys.usb.config win,hid` as root on the terminal.
+How to open the HID keyboard?
+Enter `setprop sys.usb.config win,hid` as the root user, in the terminal, and you can open the HID keyboard

 Please see here to see how to turn wlan0 monitor mode on.